 This is the living room and the front door.
 The bright red walls were first on my list of things to go, but the floor was original wood and just great…

 The downstairs kitchen and bathroom.
 I don’t even want to describe what the inside of the refrigerator looked like…

 The downstairs bedroom.
 The carpet is a weird deep-purple and looks to have been installed sometime in the 80’s…

 The laundry/utility room.
 This room was added on later (we think sometime in the 1960’s) and was made of cinderblock.
 It didn’t fit the house at all, and was built within about 30 inches of the house next door.
 The entire room made my mental list of things that had to go away.

-The upstairs bedroom.
+The upstairs large bedroom.
 This bedroom is fairly large, and the original wood floors were actually in pretty good shape.
 The failing wallpaper and strangely short doorway will merit some attention in the future, though:

 This is the small upstairs bedroom.
 Technically it’s not a bedroom because it doesn’t have a closet, but my wife quickly claimed it as her office, so no problem there.